GENERAL SCOTT BOUDIN PAGEANT INFO

 PAGEANT GUESTS, FAMILY, & SPECTATOR INFO

 Yes.
-Anyone can attend the Scott Boudin Festival pageant.
+Anyone who pays the admission fee can attend the Scott Boudin Festival pageant.

 Yes.
 Event admission is $5.00 cash for each guest.
-EVERYONE except the contestant must pay the $5.00.
+EVERYONE except the contestant must pay the $5.00 per person.

-ONLY a contestant or visiting queen can enter the pageant for free and without paying the $5.00 admission.
+ONLY a contestant can enter the pageant for free and without paying the $5.00 door admission.

-Bad sportsmanship will not be tolerated by anyone.
+Bad sportsmanship will not be tolerated by any contestant, representative, sponsor, parent, or guest.
 Bad sportsmanship will result in disqualification of the represented contestant and the individual will be asked to leave the premises without benefit of a refund.
 This includes disrespectful comments and hurtful words about contestants.
 Parents and spectators may stand behind the judges, however, you are prohibited from leaning over the ropes around the judges or entering the judging area.
 Child contestants are not to be placed on top of the judging table.
 The judges will have a clear view of all contestants from their table.
-The judges will likely speak or wave to younger contestants.
+The judges may speak or wave to younger contestants.

 • Scott Boudin Festival